 Kids are mesmerized by colorful fish––and a visit to Birch Aquarium at Scripps will spark wonder while teaching them about the beauty and mystery of what lies beneath ocean waters.
 Each exhibit offers a kid-friendly and awe-inspiring glimpse into the underwater world, which the Aquarium delivers to guests via hands-on and interactive experiences and encounters (no wetsuit required!).
 Get ready to dive in to fun discovering the giant kelp forest or by beholding the shark feedings or witnessing the bioluminescent light of deep waters.
-Read on for our guide to making the most of a visit to this fantastic locale.
+Read on for our guide to making the most of a visit to this fantastic locale and for the scoop on their brand new exhibit: Seadragons & Seahorses.

 photo: Beth Shea